deep-ing/.github/profile/README.md

-# deep-ing 🐳
+# deeping 🐳

-Deeping is a private community gahtered by people who can boost overall deep learning research!
+Deeping is a private community gathered by people who can boost overall deep learning research!

 Please contact bumjin@kaist.ac.kr for invitation.